-Each entity also has a custom string subtype, which plugins use to further specialize the entity.
-Elgg makes it easy to query specific subtypes as well as assign them special behaviors and views.
+Each entity must define a subtype, which plugins use to further specialize the entity.
+Elgg makes it easy to query specific for entities of a given subtype(s), as well as assign them special behaviors and views.

-Subtypes are most commonly given to instances of ElggObject to denote the kind of content created.
+Subtypes are most commonly given to instances of ElggEntity to denote the kind of content created.
 E.g. the blog plugin creates objects with subtype "blog".